CloudScale-Project/Examples/Minimal/staticspotter/README.md

 2. Go to the "Static Spotter/Run" tab in the CloudScale Dashboard and hit the "Run" button

 #### Possible configurations
 Play around with options in the "Static Spotter/Run" tab in the CloudScale Dashboard.
-Standard configuration is to run a capacity analysis.
+Standard configuration is to run detection of anti-patterns which are predefined in the pattern catalogue.

 #### Results
-In the "Static Spotter/Results" tab of the CloudScale Dashboar, you should get a "System capacity" of "100".
+In the "Static Spotter/Results" tab of the CloudScale Dashboar, you should get a list of annotations which are anti-pattern candidates.